The surgeons at the Southwest Scoliosis and Spine Institute use screws and rods to keep vertebra in place while healing

-Southwest Scoliosis Institute’s board-certified, fellowship-trained orthopedic physicians Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, have years of experience treating thousands of patients with complex spine conditions.
+Southwest Scoliosis and Spine Institute’s board-certified, fellowship-trained orthopedic physicians Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD, have years of experience treating thousands of patients with complex spine conditions.
 In addition, they possess extensive knowledge and experience with “rods and pedicle screws” that are needed for each surgery.
 They spend lots of time studying and participating in research to ensure their patients get the correct procedure for their condition.

 Pedicle Screws for Spine Fusion Rationale

 The right combination of metal screws and rods (hardware) creates a solid “brace” that holds the vertebrae in place.
 These devices stop the movement from occurring between the vertebrae.
 These metal devices give more stability to the fusion site and allow the patient to get out of bed much sooner.